SRGSSR/videojs-hlsjs/README.md

 </script>
 ```

-There's also a [working example](index.html) of the plugin that you can check out.
+There's also a [demo](https://srgssr.github.io/videojs-hlsjs/demo) of the plugin that you can check out.

 ## Changelog